proxer/ProxerAndroid/README.md

 A guide for contribution can be found [here](.github/CONTRIBUTING.md).

-- [@InfiniteSoul](https://github.com/InfiniteSoul) for implementing a persistent Drawer for tablets.
+- [@InfiniteSoul](https://github.com/InfiniteSoul) for implementing a persistent Drawer for tablets and UI improvements